zachdyerdesign/signature-nurses/faqs.md

 ### As a Signature Nurses employee, when do I get paid on a temporary assignment?

 We provide weekly pay to our employees.
-You have the option of mailing or faxing your timeslips, and we mail you your check.
+You have the option of mailing or faxing your timeslips, all paychecks are directly deposited to your account.

 <hr>

+### Do you have an employee referral program?

+Yes.
+And we offer bonuses for referrals.

+### Do you provide any bonuses?

+Yes.
+We provide employee of the month and year bonuses.